 Subversions do exist, however.
 The Weavers of Gossameringue, despite their fearsome appearance, turn out to be loyal and dependable allies; Colin the koala, far from being somnolent, lethargic, and slow of mind is a Badass warrior and runecaster; and Dormas the hinny, while a bit stubborn, is also one of the calmest and most sensible members of the party.

 Anything That Moves: If it's female and a mammal, Mudge will almost certainly make a pass at it (though he's a bit more hesitant than usual with regards to Roseroar, due to fear of angering her).
+However, in the first books his advances tend to find no success whatsoever... and after he gets observably better at seduction, various events conspire against his ability to follow this trope.
 According to his son, Squill, in book seven, the average mink makes him look like a celibate.

 Arboreal Abode: The turtle wizard Clothahump's home is inside a massive oak tree.